 Like other snake species, the type of prey a coral glow ball python needs depends on how large the snake is.
 In most cases, hatchling and juvenile ball pythons should not eat the same type of prey as adult snakes.
 In general, the prey should be no bigger than the widest part of your snake.
 Small or young snakes should eat a diet of crickets and pinkie mice, whereas adult snakes can usually eat adult mice and rats.

-In terms of how often you should feed your snake, it’s important to know that a snake does not need to eat on a daily basis.
+In terms of how often you should feed your snake, it’s important to know that a snake does not need to eat daily.
 In the wild, snakes eat as they find prey, which can sometimes mean that they will not eat for long stretches at a time.
 Generally speaking, you should plan to feed a juvenile snake about once a week, or once every 5 to 6 days.
 Adults only need to eat about once every 10 days to once every 2 weeks.

 If you aren’t familiar with reptiles, it can be hard to tell whether or not a snake is healthy.
 Generally speaking, there are some signs you can look for.
 A healthy snake should have clear eyes (unless it’s shedding), healthy-looking skin that sheds regularly and in one piece, and it should eat regularly.
 Shedding too much or too little, bumps on your snake’s skin, a cheese-like discharge coming from the mouth, and reluctance to eat are a few signs that something might be wrong.
 Below, we have listed some common health problems that your coral glow ball python may be prone to.